bearmentor-community/template-web/README.md

 yarn
 ```

+This will automatically run `postinstall.sh` script which creates `.env.*.local` files which also can be run with `yarn postinstall`.

-You should also install and run `template-api` before continuing.
+You should also install and run `template-api` before continuing if you want to get real data from the API.

 ### Setup Environment Variables